Retinol: Units of measurement

 When referring to dietary allowances or nutritional science, retinol is usually measured in international units (IU).
-IU refers to biological activity and therefore is unique to each individual compound, however 1 IU of retinol is equivalent to approximately 0.3 micrograms (300 nanograms).
+IU refers to biological activity and therefore is unique to each individual compound, however, 1 IU of retinol is equivalent to approximately 0.3 micrograms (300 nanograms).

 Nutrition

 This vitamin plays an essential role in vision, particularly night vision, normal bone and tooth development, reproduction, and the health of skin and mucous membranes (the mucus-secreting layer that lines body regions such as the respiratory tract).
-Vitamin A also acts in the body as an antioxidant, a protective chemical that may reduce the risk of certain cancers.
+While Vitamin A is often considered to be an antioxidant that prevents cancers, it does not have antioxidant activity and is shown to promote the development of many cancers.

-There are two sources of dietary vitamin A. Active forms, which are immediately available to the body are obtained from animal products.
-These are known as retinoids and include retinaldehyde and retinol.
-Precursors, also known as provitamins, which must be converted to active forms by the body, are obtained from fruits and vegetables containing yellow, orange and dark green pigments, known as carotenoids, the most well-known being β-carotene.
+There are two sources of dietary vitamin A. Retinyl ester or retinol forms, which are immediately available to the body or carotene precursors, also known as provitamins, which must be converted to active forms by the body.
+These are obtained from fruits and vegetables containing yellow, orange and dark green pigments, known as carotenoids, the most well-known being β-carotene.
 For this reason, amounts of vitamin A are measured in Retinol Equivalents (RE).
 One RE is equivalent to 0.001 mg of retinol, or 0.006 mg of β-carotene, or 3.3 International Units of vitamin A.

-In the intestine, vitamin A is protected from being chemically changed by vitamin E. Vitamin A is fat-soluble and can be stored in the body.
-Most of the vitamin A consumed is stored in the liver.
+Vitamin A is fat-soluble and is stored in the liver and fat tissue.
 When required by a particular part of the body, the liver releases some vitamin A, which is carried by the blood and delivered to the target cells and tissues.